sosochukwuma/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 ## C - More pointers, arrays and strings

-* [holberton.h](./holberton.h): Header file containing prototypes for all functions written in the project.
+* main.h: Header file containing prototypes for all functions written in the project.

 * 0-strcat.c: wrote a function that concatenates two strings and also adds a terminating null byte at end.